mikehaertl/phpwkhtmltopdf/README.md

 ));
 ```

+If you put the class somewhere in your `$PATH` directories it should even get autodetected.
+You may
+have to set the correct name of the binary, though (e.g. `'binName' => 'wkhtmltopdf-amd64',`).

 ### Dynamically linked binary with Xvfb

-If you have to use the dynamically linked binary as provided by some Linux versions, you have two
+If you have to use the dynamically linked binary as it is provided by some Linux versions, you have two
 options.
-You can use
+You can either use

  * the built in Xvfb support or
- * a standalone Xvfb server
+ * a standalone Xvfb server.

-Both require the Xvfb package to be available on the system and both also have some drawbacks.
+Both require the Xvfb package to be installed on the system and both also have some drawbacks.

 #### Built in Xvfb support

-This wraps each call to `wkhtmltopdf` in `xvfb-run`.
-The latter will run an X instance without
+This wraps each call to `wkhtmltopdf` with [xvfb-run](http://manpages.ubuntu.com/manpages/lucid/man1/xvfb-run.1.html).
-all the overhead of a full X session.
-The drawback here is, that a new session is fired up for
+`xvfb-run` will run any given command in a X environment without all the overhead of a full X session.
+The drawback with this solution is, that there's still a new session fired up for each an every PDF you create,
-each an every PDF you create, which will create quite some extra load on your CPU.
-So this setup
-is only recommended for low frequency sites.
+which will create quite some extra load on your CPU.
+So this setup is only recommended for low frequency sites.

 To enable the built in support you have to set `enableXvfb`.
 There are also some options you can set.